 Changing work-life patterns amongst the working section of the respondent pool were registered and explored during the survey.
-Labour market mobility was a key feature cited by the 59 women amongst the respondents, who said that they had changed their working pattern in terms of occupation or place of work.
+Labour market mobility was a key feature cited by the 59 women amongst the respondents who said that they had changed their working pattern in terms of occupation or place of work.
+Table 9 summarizes the reasons for a change in job.